Whether you're already collecting Social Security or still paying into the system, here's a quick run-down of what you need to know for 2018.

 - If you work while collecting Social Security early, your reduced benefits are not lost forever.
 When you reach FRA, your benefits will be recalculated higher to take into account the reduction caused by the earned income threshold.

-Those currently paying into the system
+And the rest of us currently paying into the system

 - Employees will continue to pay 7.65% of earnings as a combined rate for Social Security and Medicare (Social Security is 6.20%, Medicare is 1.45%).